Online Donations and Nonprofit Taxes: 5 Things to Know

-That said, completing a nonprofit tax return can be quite an overwhelming process if you’ve never done it before—and you likely have a lot of questions about how to get started.
+While tax management is an essential financial practice, it can be a pain point for nonprofit professionals.
+Starting your tax paperwork can be a confusing process if you’ve never done it before, and you likely have a lot of questions about how to get started.

-In this guide, we’ll cover five critical things to know about online donations, nonprofit taxes, and the relationship between them:
+In this guide, we’ll cover five critical things to know about nonprofit taxes:

 2. It’s crucial to provide supporters with donation receipts.